Key dates and times: Conference at a Glance

 Roy Dawe, Cupids United Church Board of Management will share the experience of Cupids United Church as they went through the process of installing a new geothermal heating system in the 1875 structure to replace an aging furnace in the basement that was prone to flooding.
 He will outline ways in which the new system has brought down operating costs and benefited the church in other ways.

-Rev. Miriam Bowlby, Cochrane Street United Church will talk about how her congregation, faced with serious challenges around the maintenance of their historic church building, adopted an innovative new model to care for it.
+Rev. Miriam Bowlby, Cochrane Street United Church and David Tucker, Cochrane Centre – will talk about how a congregation, faced with serious challenges around the maintenance of their historic church building, adopted an innovative new model to care for it.
 Cochrane Centre was established as a not-for-profit foundation to own and manage the church’s building assets.
 In addition to undertaking fundraising for much-needed restoration on the building, the group redeveloped the under-utilized Sunday School building for supportive living apartments and rental space.
-The congregation leases space for worship in the building at a fraction of the cost of operating the building in the past, allowing it to continue to enjoy use of the building.
-Rev. Bowlby will discuss the church’s journey to preserving this historic structure and how it has benefited the church and broader community.
+The congregation leases space for worship in the building at a fraction of the cost of operating the building in the past, allowing it to continue to enjoy use of the building while benefiting the broader community.

 Coffee and Culture at The Rooms – “Waste Not – Rugs, Rags, Ropes, and Recycling!”